 This makes the chip more susceptible to mechanical and thermal stress on the board and may cause the chips to crack. - 4-2.
 Too little solder paste results in a lack of adhesive strength on the termination, which may result in chips breaking loose from the PCB. - 4-3.
 Please confirm that solder has been applied smoothly to the termination.

 Make sure not to impose any abnormal mechanical shocks to the PCB.

 4-2.Flow Soldering

-1. Do not apply flow soldering to chips not listed in Table 2.
+1. This product is not apply flow soldering.